Do you or your neighbor have a fig tree that keeps giving and giving beautiful fruit?

-For FOUR months of Whole Life Nourishment support, your sliding scale options are $750, $900 or $1050
+For FOUR months of Whole Life Nourishment support, your investment is $1050.

 If you want to learn how to optimize your health and well-being so that you can continue to be an energized, healthy changemaker even in the midst of so much change, aggravation and uncertainty then . . .

 “Michelle has a breadth of knowledge on holistic healing but what sets her apart is her care for her clients.
 She’s gotten me through a major health crisis and I wouldn’t be where I am today professionally or personally without her.” –AZ, activist and university professor